-The latest major study on the sculpture published by the Cambridge university estimates the age even with 11,500 years.
+The latest international study on the idol, published by the Cambridge university, not only confirmed the initial assumption but it estimated the age even with 11,500 years.
 More sophisticated dating technics were used, so there is almost no doubt.
-The results attracted not only great attention in archeologists circles, the Guardian dedicated an article with a sensational headline “Carved idol from the Urals shatters expert views on birth of ritual art”, in which archaeologist Professor Thomas Terberger is quoted:“Our analysis indicates that the Shigir Idol is around 11,500 years old.
+The results attracted not only great attention in archeologists circles, the Guardian dedicated an article with a headline “Carved idol from the Urals shatters expert views on birth of ritual art”, in which the archaeologist Professor Thomas Terberger is quoted with his statement: “Our analysis indicates that the Shigir Idol is around 11,500 years old.
 At that time, Europe and Asia were still emerging from the ice age.
 There were no farmers then.
 The only humans in this part of the world at this time were hunter-gatherers.
 Yet they created the Shigir Idol.
 The discovery of its antiquity therefore changes, dramatically, – our views about the birth of ritual art.”

 Studies cast new light on hunter-gatherers at the end of the ice age.
 We can be excited about new theories and views about the human history.
 In this regard, the significance of Shigir Idol is to be reevaluated.